VViIIis/Project3/README.md

 # Shipping Token
 Project 3

-A blockchain based platform for secure booking, tracking and Management of Freight shipments across the globe
+## A blockchain based platform for secure booking, tracking and Management of Freight shipments across the globe
 - Based on the Ethereum network
 - Use of smart contracts

+Goal:
-Goal: track shipments around the world  from point A to point B by making an NFT for each shipment.
+Track shipments around the world  from point A to point B by making an NFT for each shipment.

 # Background

+Problem:
-Problem:  We needed a cryptographically secure way to track shipment logistics and verify shipment integrity along all points of supply chain
+We needed a cryptographically secure way to track shipment logistics and verify shipment integrity along all points of supply chain

+Our solution:
-Our solution:  We used an NFT token to represent a shipment and multiple wallets representing logistic / supply chain checkpoints.
+We used an NFT token to represent a shipment and multiple wallets representing logistic / supply chain checkpoints.

 Using an NFT token to represent a shipment and multiple wallets representing logistic / supply chain checkpoints is an innovative new way to solve shipping and supply chain logistics tracking.
 Instead of keeping track of shipments in a centralized database or spreadsheet, we propose using NFTs and crypto wallets on a private network as a combination shipping documentation AND representational model of the supply chain network.
 An NFT will be transferred between wallets representing different supply chain checkpoints that model the actual physical shipping network, along with documentation for the shipment’s contents and other metadata, for instance tamperproofing.
 Built on a private network rather than the public Eth network to eliminate gas fees, the NFT/Checkpoint Wallet system is an inexpensive, secure, and elegant  solution for tracking shipping logistics.